gyroflow/gyroflow-docs/docs/guide/synchronization.md

-This page contains more information about the synchronization process...
+This page describes the gyro-video synchronization process in more detail.
+In a lot of cases, automatic sync works out of the box, so this is only required for tricky scenarios.